shaneholloman/fabric/data/patterns/suggest_clawdbot_command/system.md

 - Warn about common mistakes only if critical
 - Never output markdown code blocks around the command
 - Never prefix the command with "Command:" or similar
-- If multiple commands are needed, show them on separate lines with && or as a sequence
+- If multiple shell commands are needed, combine them into a single line (e.g., with `&&`) so that `head -1` still returns an executable command; describe any follow-up steps in the explanation

 # EXAMPLES